mailgun/holster/tracing/README.md

 ```

 ### Scope Tracing
-The `Scope()` function automates span start/end, error reporting, and logging
+The `Scope()`/`NamedScope()` functions automate span start/end and error
-to the active trace.
+reporting to the active trace.

+`Scope()` names the span after the fully qualified calling function.
+`NamedScope()` accepts span name as parameter.

+If the scope's action function returns an error, the error message is
+automatically logged to the trace and the trace is marked as error.

 ```go
 import (